karanvidhan/WalmartAssesment/README.md

 ## Features
 Fetches the Astronomy Picture of the Day from NASA's APOD API.
 Displays the image, title, and explanation for the day.
-Handles offline scenarios by showing the last viewed APOD if the network is unavailable.
+Handles offline scenarios by showing the last viewed APOD if the network is unavailable. // Not Completed due to shortage of time
 Supports both image and video content, displaying videos in a WebView.
 Allows users to scroll through the content if it's too large for the screen.

-Getting Started
+### Getting Started
-Prerequisites
+#### Prerequisites
 Android Studio: Make sure you have the latest version of Android Studio installed.
 API Key: You need to obtain a NASA API key to use the APOD API.
 You can get one from NASA's API portal.